Josh Scalisi

 Hypervisor

 I use a command-line hypervisor named QEMU.
-I mostly use QEMU when I'm evaluating software or testing my system configuration script.
+I use QEMU to play with operation systems, evaluate programs (e.g., review their dependencies) on a clean system, and test my system configuration script.